-Compensated Absences - A liability for compensated absences related to accrued vacation is included in accounts payable and accrued liabilities in the government-wide financial statements.
+Compensated Absences - A liability for compensated absences related to accrued vacation and sick leave is included in accounts payable and accrued liabilities in the government-wide financial statements.
 The CDA employees earn 12 sick days per year and 12 to 30 days of vacation per year, depending on length of service.
 An unlimited amount of sick leave and 60 days of vacation may be accrued.
 An employee leaving employment is entitled to be paid for unused vacation leave, and, if leaving employment due to death or retirement with at least five years of service, for 35 percent of the value of unused sick leave.
-Due to the relative infrequency of occurrence and immateriality of amounts, the expense for payments of unused sick leave upon retirement is recognized at the time of retirement.